Akeboshiwind/tg-clj-server/docs/defaults.md

 When you get an `update` you'll want to perform some action, usually make an api call to the Telegram Bot API.

 There are two ways to do this:
-- Call `tg-clj.core/invoke`, this is useful if you need to call multiple endpoints per update
+- Call `tg-clj.core/invoke`.
+This is useful if you need to call multiple endpoints per update, or use the response from the endpoint
-- Return a map with an `:op` key in the same way you'd call `invoke`
+- In your handler, return a map with an `:op` key in the same way you'd call `invoke`

 This second option works like so:
 ```clojure